camconrad/compensator/contracts/README.md

 - `uint256 totalDelegatedCOMP` - Total COMP delegated to this delegate.
 - `uint256 delegationCap` - The max COMP that can be delegated to this delegate (5% of total COMP supply).
 - `uint256 totalPendingRewards` - Total pending rewards for all delegators that have been accrued but not yet claimed.
+- `uint256 rewardsDeficit` - Tracks the total rewards deficit when availableRewards was insufficient.
+- `uint256 constant MIN_LOCK_PERIOD` - Minimum lock period for delegated COMP (7 days).
+- `mapping(address => uint256) unlockTime` - Tracks when each delegator's COMP will be unlocked.
+- `uint256 latestProposalId` - Latest proposal ID that has been seen.
+- `mapping(uint256 => bool) activeProposals` - Tracks active proposals.
+- `mapping(uint256 => bool) pendingProposals` - Tracks proposals that are about to start (within 1 day).
-- `mapping(address => uint256) unclaimedRewards` - Tracks the unclaimed rewards for each delegator, preserving their rewards between interactions.
+- `mapping(address => uint256) unclaimedRewards` - Tracks the unclaimed rewards for each delegator.
 - `mapping(address => uint256) startRewardIndex` - Tracks the starting reward index for each delegator.
 - `struct ProposalStake` - Tracks stakes for proposals by delegators:
   - `uint256 forStake` - Amount staked "For" a proposal.